 Next stop for Usyk: the heavyweight division

 Is Usyk now bound for the heavyweight division?
-Initially, he begged off giving an answer.
-“You know what, I hae the most difficult year in my life.
+Initially, he begged off answering.
+“You know what, I had the most difficult year in my life.
 I want to relax, spend time with my family, and after the rest I can speak about my future,” said Usyk.

 “We are just common human beings.
 We need to put goals in front of us, and we need to head toward them,” explained Usyk.